matteodem/meteor-easy-search/docs/blaze-components.md

 * id (not required, id of the input)
 * placeholder (not required, placeholder)
 * event (not required, the event to listen on (only "enter" or "keyup" for now))
-* reactive (default true, make the search not reactive if wished)
 * timeout (not required, when to start the search after keyup)
 * options (not required, the options for the find cursor, [see here](http://docs.meteor.com/#find))
 * renderValue (not required, custom render template for each selected value)
 * renderSuggestion (not required, custom render template for each suggestion)

 Creates a fully self working autosuggest field, which renders suggestions and lets them add you with arrow-down and up, enter and remove them with backspace.

 You can get your selected autosuggest values like this.